centomila/BitwigBuddy-Documentation/docs-site/docs/guide/bitwigbuddy/custom-presets.md

-# Custom Presets
+# Presets System

-BitwigBuddy allows you to create and save your own pattern presets for reuse across projects.
-This guide explains how to create, manage, and use custom presets.
+As of version 1.0.0, BitwigBuddy features a unified preset system.
+All presets - both built-in and custom - use the same format and are stored as text files.

 ## Overview

-Custom presets in BitwigBuddy are stored as simple text files in the `BitwigBuddy/Custom Presets` folder.
-These files contain the pattern data, default note values, and other information needed to recreate your patterns.
+All presets in BitwigBuddy are stored as simple text files.
+The built-in presets are located in the `BitwigBuddy/Presets` folder, while your custom presets go in the `BitwigBuddy/Custom Presets` folder.
+Both use the identical format, making it easy to create, modify, and share patterns.

-## Creating Custom Presets
+## Creating Presets

-There are two ways to create custom presets:
+You can create your own presets in two ways:

 ### Method 1: Save from Generate Mode

-1. Configure a pattern in Generate Mode (using either Preset or Program mode)
+1. In Generate Mode (either Preset or Program), create a pattern you like
-2. Click the "Save Custom Preset" button
+2. Click the "Save Custom Pattern" button
 3. Enter a name for your preset
-4. Your pattern is saved as a `.txt` file in the BitwigBuddy/Custom Presets folder
+4. The preset will be saved as a .txt file in the Custom Presets folder

-### Method 2: Create a Text File Manually
+### Method 2: Create Text Files Manually

-You can create custom preset files directly in a text editor.
-The preset format follows this syntax:
+Create a text file in the `BitwigBuddy/Custom Presets` folder with the following format:

 ```
 # Custom Preset Example